Why Everyone Is Talking About Fat Grafting

 How Does A Fat Transfer Work?

-A fat transfer works with the surgeon performing liposuction on a "donor site"—usually the stomach or thighs—to extract fat through a small incision and using a cannula.
-“You don’t need to be particularly heavy to have this done,” says Michael Frederick, MD, a board certified plastic surgeon at the Hass Plastic Surgery & MediSpa in Palm Beach Gardens, Florida.
+A fat transfer works with the surgeon performing liposuction on a "donor site" — usually the stomach or thighs — to extract fat through a small incision and using a cannula.
+“You don’t need to be particularly heavy to have this done,” says Michael Frederick, MD, a board certified plastic surgeon in Palm Beach, FL.
 “There are very few people I can’t get any fat out of.”
 Then, the doctor rinses the fat to remove broken fat cells, oils, and other things that might be mucking it up.
-(There are a few different rinsing techniques; Jason Bloom, MD, a facial plastic surgeon at the Main Line Center for Laser Surgery in Ardmore, PA, uses Puregraft, which resembles an IV bag with filters in it.)
-The doctor injects the rinsed fat into areas of the body that you’d like to be a little fuller, like your butt, breasts, and face.
+(There are a few different rinsing techniques; Jason Bloom, MD, a board certified facial plastic surgeon at the Main Line Center for Laser Surgery in Ardmore, PA, uses Puregraft, which resembles an IV bag with filters in it.)
+The doctor injects the rinsed fat into areas of the body that you’d like to be a little fuller, like your butt, breasts, or face.
 This may sound intense, but as cosmetic procedures go, it's pretty straightforward and done under local anesthesia.
 You might experience some soreness and swelling in the area where fat was extracted, but it will only last for a few days.